bigladder/erin/docs/user-guide/user-guide.md

 ### Component Type: Uncontrolled Source

-A normally source responds to a request up to the available max output power (which defaults to being unlimited).
+Normally, a source responds to a request up to its available max output power (which defaults to being unlimited).
 In contrast, an uncontrolled source cannot be commanded to a given outflow because the source is uncontrollable.
 Typical examples of uncontrolled sources are electricity generated from a photovoltaic array, heat generated from concentrating solar troughs, or electricity from a wind farm.
 Another typical uncontrolled source is heat to be removed from a building as a "cooling load".